sangmanjung/sangmanjung/README.md

 #### 💡 Research interest

-+ Numerical Analysis
++ Numerical Analysis : _Numerical methods for ODEs and PDEs_

-+ Artificial Intelligence
++ Artificial Intelligence : _Machine learning and Deep learning_

-+ Computational Topology
++ Computational Topology : _Topological data analysis_
 <!--
 **normal92/normal92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.